-ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing gestational trophoblastic disease (GTD).
 Use the menu to see other pages.

-The following factors may raise a woman’s risk of developing GTD:
+The following factors may increase the risk of GTD:

-Age.
-Being younger than 20 or older than 35 when becoming pregnant brings a higher risk of GTD.
-The risk increases when the woman is over age 45 at the time of pregnancy.
+Age during pregnancy.
+Being younger than 20 or older than 35 during pregnancy brings a higher risk of GTD.
+The risk increases with age.

 Previous molar pregnancy.
-A previous molar pregnancy may increase the risk of developing another GTD.
+A previous molar pregnancy (see Introduction) may increase the risk of developing another GTD.

 Nutrition/diet.
 Some studies have linked low levels of carotene and vitamin A in a person’s diet with a higher risk of molar pregnancy.

 Blood type.
-Specific blood types – blood type A or AB — may slightly increase the risk of GTD.
+Specific blood types — A and AB — may slightly increase the risk of GTD.

 Family history of molar pregnancy.
-There have been rare cases of women in the same family having 1 or more molar pregnancies.
+There have been rare cases of people in the same family having 1 or more molar pregnancies.

 The only known way to avoid GTD is to avoid pregnancy.
-When making such family planning decisions, women should remember that GTD is rare.
-Women who have had a molar pregnancy in the past, or are worried about GTD for any reason, are encouraged to talk with their doctors about the future risk of GTD.
+When making such family planning decisions, it is important to remember that GTD is rare.
+Prior abortion is not a risk factor for developing GTD.
+People who have had a molar pregnancy in the past or who are worried about GTD for any reason are encouraged to talk with their doctors about the future risk of GTD.

 The next section in this guide is Symptoms and Signs.
-It explains what body changes or medical problems this disease can cause.
-You may use the menu to choose a different section to continue reading in this guide.
+It explains what changes or medical problems GTD can cause.
+Use the menu to choose a different section to read in this guide.